Skip to main content

 A.R.S. § 14-1401

 Before a probate hearing can move forward, interested parties must receive proper notice.
-Arizona law requires at least fourteen days of advance notice, delivered by certified mail, personal delivery, or published in a newspaper if the person cannot be located.
+Arizona law requires at least fourteen days of advance notice.
+It can be delivered by certified mail, personal delivery, or published in a newspaper if the person cannot be located.

 Title 14, GENERAL PROVISIONS, DEFINITIONS AND PROBATE JURISDICTION OF COURTS